OmaChidi/centoscliadventures/README.md

 LINUX(CENTOS 7) Practical PROJECT

-This project documents my hands on experience using CENTOS 7 ON Oracle Virtualbox.
+This project documents my hands on experience using CENTOS 7 on Oracle Virtualbox.
 It covers the installation process, basic and advanced linux commands and remote access setup using PuTTY and SSH configuration.